Do I Need a Night Guard for Teeth Grinding?

 Symptoms of bruxism include:

 - Neck pain

 - Tooth pain

 - TMJ disorders

-Once your night guard for teeth is ready, you will be called back to your dentist’s office.
-Before sending you home with your new night guard, your family dentist may make slight adjustments to the fit so you can breathe and sleep comfortably.
+Once your night guard is ready, you will be called back to our dental office.
+Before sending you home with your new night guard, our dentist may make slight adjustments to the fit so you can breathe and sleep comfortably.

 A bruxism guard is one of the best ways you can protect your smile from teeth grinding.
 If you are tired of waking up with jaw or neck pain, you’ll want to ask our dentist about getting a night guard.
 You might be surprised by how well-rested you’ll feel after your first night wearing a dental night guard.

 Teeth grinding is a hard habit to kick, especially if you’re under a lot of stress.
 Thankfully, a night guard can protect your smile so you can get a good night’s sleep.